elo33011/netascode_campus_design/design.md

 An automation-native approach instead defines intent as structured data: version-controlled models that fully describe a network's devices, addressing, services, and monitoring requirements.
 Device configuration is not authored directly — it is rendered from these models through templates and pushed via automation, so every device of a given role is built identically and repeatably.
 A validation stage compares rendered configuration against the data model before and after deployment, and streaming telemetry reports operational state continuously rather than through periodic polling.

 The practical difference is where correctness is enforced.
 In the traditional approach, correctness depends on the design and the deployed network being kept in sync by discipline.
-In the automation-native approach, the deployed network is a direct, repeatable output of the data model, so the two cannot silently diverge — a discrepancy is a defect in the pipeline, not a documentation gap
+In the automation-native approach, the deployed network is a direct, repeatable output of the data model, so the two cannot silently diverge — a discrepancy is a defect in the pipeline, not a documentation gap.

 ## Key Takeaways
 - Data model first — All design artifacts are generated from it.